Lien182/TwinCAT-SMA-Energymeter/README.md

 ## Requirements
 The software implementation was created using TwinCAT 3.
 It relies on the [TF6310](https://www.beckhoff.com/de-de/produkte/automation/twincat/tfxxxx-twincat-3-functions/tf6xxx-connectivity/tf6310.html) connectivity supplement for TwinCAT 3.

-According to measure grid parameters like voltage, current, frequency and active power, the project was tested with the Beckhoff EL3443 ethercat terminal.
-However, also other energy measurement terminals from Beckhoff, e.g, EL3453, are also well suited.
+According to measure grid parameters like voltage, current, frequency and active power, the project was tested with the Beckhoff EL3443 EtherCAT terminal.
+However, also other energy measurement terminals from Beckhoff, e.g, EL3453, are well suited.